Msquare-Labs/tasks-articles/20-05-21-what-is-the-newer-tasks.md

 ---
-layout: basic,
+layout: basic
-title: What is the newer Tasks,
+title: What is the newer Tasks
-subtitle: How to build a great Indie App newer,
+subtitle: How to build a great Indie App newer
-description: How to build a great Indie App's newer des,
+description: How to build a great Indie App's newer des
-date: 20-05-21 09.00.00,
+date: 20-05-21 09.00.00
-category: buisness,
+category: buisness
-permalink: /post/what-is-tasks-the-newer-tasks,
+permalink: /post/what-is-tasks-the-newer-tasks
 image: wallpaperaccess.com/full/2493432.jpg
 ---